ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

    * Floating IP (FIP) address on the public Internet for the back-end subnet. _Temporarily attached to train the model._
    * Security group with a rule that allows ingress traffic on port 22 (for SSH) -->
-## Train, deploy and test the deep learning model
+## Train, deploy and test the image classification model
 {: #train_deploy_dl_model}
-In this section, you will train, deploy a deep learning model and expose it as an API
+In this section, you will train, deploy a model for image classification and expose it as an API

 ### Train the model
 {: #train_model}

-For training the model and testing the deployed deep learning model, Download the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) that contains pictures of objects belonging to 101 categories.
+For training the model and testing the deployed model, Download the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) that contains pictures of objects belonging to 101 categories.
 Unzip and extract the dataset folder.

 1. Access the application via the Floating IP of the backend subnet and login with the credentials generated.
 Click **Get started**.
 2. Click **Create new data set** and give it a name